matplo/yasp/README.md

 # to do

-- configuration - write function that would set defaults - --prefix for example
-- this could retrieved to be used by other packages
+- this could be used by other packages